 We occupy space for our headquarters in Wayne, Pennsylvania under a sublease agreement which has a term through October 2023.
 In December 2020, we entered into a sub-sublease agreement under which we sub-subleased 8,115 square feet.
-The sub-sublease term runs concurrent with the original sublease agreement.
+The sub-sublease term runs concurrently with the original sublease agreement.
 We occupy office and laboratory space in St. Louis, Missouri under a sublease agreement which has a term through June 2029.
+Our aggregate remaining lease payment obligations for these two spaces was \$3.8 million as of December 31, 2021.